conery/dexter/docs/dex_init.md

 ### `parser`

-If we plan to use the `import` command to parse downloads for asset and liability accounts you need to speficy a name in the `parser` column.
+If you plan to use the `import` command to parse downloads for asset and liability accounts you need to speficy a name in the `parser` column.

 Parsers are defined in the configuration file.
 There will typically be one parser for each data source.